josetesan/quarkus-neo4j/README.md

         - port: 7687
           name: "bolt"
 ```
-- Looks like the first time, default neo4j password it not properly set.
-Connect to browser and change it
+- Looks like the first time, default neo4j password is not properly set.
+You should connect to browser ( <ip>:7474 ) and change it
 - Test with
   - Retrieve
 ```http request